Realizing Algebra Structures on Free Resolutions of Grade 3 Perfect Ideals: Class

 We visualize these realizations for $5\leq m\leq 12$ and $4\leq n\leq 10$ in \Cref{tab:3}.
 Formats that have been realized are represented by boxes with a number inside.
 The number corresponds to the family realizing that format as outlined above.
+Notice that the bottom bullets above are simply a subset of the formats listed in the families \eqref{classTn1} and \eqref{classTm1}.
+The formats realized by the bottom bullets are bold in \Cref{tab:3} below.